mpv-player/mpv/DOCS/client-api-changes.rst

           There were no actual API changes.
           API users on older API versions and mpv releases should set "vd-lavc-dr" to "no" to avoid these issues.
+          API users must still adhere to the tricky rules documented in render.h to avoid other deadlocks.
  1.104  - Deprecate struct mpv_opengl_drm_params.
 Replaced by mpv_opengl_drm_params_v2
         - Deprecate MPV_RENDER_PARAM_DRM_DISPLAY.
 Replaced by MPV_RENDER_PARAM_DRM_DISPLAY_V2.
  1.103  - redo handling of async commands